aluntzer/radtel/README.md

 These are automated observation programs.
 Their function will be described at a later date.
 You're welcome to find out yourself tho.

+## Video

+If a (webcam) video URI is configured on the server, the stream will be shown whenever this tab is visible.
+Note that streaming will be automatically chancelled after 1 second when the tab is hidden in order to save bandwidth.

 # How to use the server software